-Kilmacud had 16 men on field at end of Glen game
+Glen to seek 'clarification' on Kilmacud extra man

-Kilmacud 1-11 Glen 1-9: Winners Crokes had 16 men at end of All-Ireland Final
+Kilmacud 1-11 Glen 1-9: Derry club to seek 'clarification' on Crokes extra men

 Last updated on .From the section Gaelic Games

-Glen manager Malachy O'Rourke believes Kilmacud did have 16 players on the field of play for the final moments of Sunday's All-Ireland Club Football Final won narrowly by the Dublin side.
+Glen will contact the GAA over a potential rules breach which saw winners Kilmacud seemingly finishing the All-Ireland Club Football Final with 16 players.

-Video suggests 16 Kilmacud players were packed into their own square as they defended a late Glen 45.
+Video suggests 16 Kilmacud players were packed into their own 20-metre line as they defended a last-ditch Glen 45.

 And 17 Kilmacud players appear to be on the pitch when the 45 is kicked as Dara Mullin slowly walks to the dugout area.